-When measuring the fair value of an asset or a liability, the Group uses market observable data as far as possible.
+When measuring the fair value of an asset or a liability, the Group uses observable market data as far as possible.
 Fair values are categorised into different levels in a fair value hierarchy based on the inputs used in the valuation techniques as follows:

-- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2: inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+- Level 1: guoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2: inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-IAS 34.15, 16A(d), 28 Although it is not illustrated in this guide, an entity needs to carefully evaluate and consider the impact of external events - e.g. COVID-19, natural disasters, geopolitical events like the Ukraine-Russia conflict, and inflation - on its financial reporting and provide an update of relevant entity-specific disclosures since the last annual reporting date.
+IAS 34.15, 16A(d),

+a.
+Although it is not illustrated in this guide, an entity needs to carefully evaluate and consider the impact of external events - e.g. natural disasters, geopolitical events and inflation - on its financial reporting and provide an update to relevant, entity-specific disclosures since the last annual reporting date.
 For relevant guidance, see our Financial reporting in uncertain times resource centre, and especially the web article What is the impact of external events on interim financial statements?